Office of the Assistant Secretary for Public and Indian Housing, HUD.

 (a) After HUD approval of demolition or disposition of all or part of a project, the PHA shall provide information on the following:

-(1) Actual completion of each demolition contract by entering the appropriate information into HUD's applicable data system, or providing the information by another method HUD may require, within a week of making the final payment to the demolition contractor, or expending the last remaining funds if funded by force account;
+(1) Actual completion of each demolition contract by entering the appropriate information into HUD's applicable data system, or providing the information by another method HUD may require, within a week of making the final payment to the demolition contractor, or expending the last Start Printed Page 75201remaining funds if funded by force account;

 (2) Execution of sales or lease contracts by entering the appropriate information into HUD's applicable data system, or providing the information by another method HUD may require, within a week of execution;